Supervisor/supervisor/README.txt

   in them to pass to the program, e.g. ('/path/to/program/name -p "foo bar"').

-  'priority' -- the relative 'priority' of the program in the start and shutdown ordering.
-Lower priorities indicate programs that start first and shut down last at startup and when aggregate commands are used in various clients.
+  'priority' -- the relative priority of the program in the start and shutdown ordering.
+Lower priorities indicate programs that start first and shut down last at startup and when aggregate commands are used in various clients (e.g. "start all"/"stop all").
 Higher priorities indicate programs that start last and shut down first.
   Default: 999.

   'autostart' -- If true, this program will start automatically when supervisord is started.
 Default: true.

-  'autorestart' -- If true, when the program exits "unexpectedly", supervisor will restart it automatically.  "unexpected" exits are those which aren't as a result of a program exit with an "expected" exit code.
+  'autorestart' -- If true, when the program exits "unexpectedly", supervisor will restart it automatically.  "unexpected" exits are those which happen when the program exits with an "unexpected" exit code (see 'exitcodes').
 Default: true.

-  'startretrysecs' -- The total number of seconds spent attempting to continually retry startup of the program due to a startup failure.
-  After this number of seconds, supervisord gives up and puts the process into an ERROR state.
+  'startsecs' -- The total number of seconds which supervisord will spend attempting to restart a program which continually fails at spawn time.
+After this number of seconds of continued failure, supervisord gives up and puts the process into an ERROR state.
+This limit may never be reached if the program fails more than 'startretries' times before 'startsecs' has elapsed.
 Default: 10.

+  'startretries' -- The number of serial failure attempts that supervisord will allow when attempting to start the program before giving up and puting the process into an ERROR state.
+This limit may never be reached if the program requires more than 'startsecs' seconds to retry this number of times.
+Default: 3.

   'exitcodes' -- The list of 'expected' exit codes for this program.
+  A program is considered 'failed' (and will be restarted, if autorestart is set true) if it exits with an exit code which is not in this list and a stop of the program has not been explicitly requested.
 Default: 0,2.

   'stopsignal' -- The signal used to kill the program when a stop is requested.
 This can be any of TERM, HUP, INT, QUIT, KILL, USR1, or